Tanezka/cub3D/README.md

 - Display walls with textures that vary based on their orientation (N/S/E/W).
 - Customizable floor and ceiling colors.
 - Parse `.cub` configuration files for map layout and textures.

-### Bonus (if applicable)
 - Wall collisions.
-- Minimap system.
-- Doors that open and close.
-- Animated sprites.
-- Mouse-controlled view rotation.
-- Additional HUD elements like health bars, shadows, and weapons.

 ---